Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Methodology

-With our proposed structured semantic prompt, models are able to integrate knowledge across domains with various clothing states in the unified textual semantic space.
+With our proposed structured semantic prompt, models can integrate knowledge across domains with various clothing states in the unified textual semantic space.
 Analyses in Sec.~\ref{sec:ablation} and Tab.~\ref{tab:ablation} further support its efficacy, albeit in a straightforward form.
-To optimize it, we adopt CLIP contrastive losses $\mathcal{L}_{i2t}$ and $\mathcal{L}_{t2i}$~\cite{radford2021learning} which constrain the bidirectional alignment of image features and text embeddings:
+To optimize it, we adopt CLIP contrastive losses $\mathcal{L}_{i2t}$ and $\mathcal{L}_{t2i}$~\cite{radford2021learning,li2023clip} which constrain the bidirectional alignment of image features and text embeddings:

+Overall, we use learnable text prompts as containers for image-to-text distillation, and decompose the prompt into several structured pairs.
+This is an ``implicitly feature learning with explicitly structural design'' approach to unify knowledge from different domains with the same granularity.